neelsg/lithium/docs/spec.md

 ### String literals:

-Strings are a sequence of unicode characters encapsulated by single `'` or double `"` quotes.
+Strings are a sequence of unicode characters encapsulated by quotes `"`.

 String literals cannot flow over a single line (Use embedded blocks for that).
 With string literals, the following escape sequences can be used to escape special chars.
 The following escape sequences are available:

 - `\\` This represents a single backslash.
-- `\"` This represents a double quote (Only applies if the literal is encapsulated in double quotes).
+- `\"` This represents a double quote.
-- `\'` This represents a single quote (Only applies if the literal is encapsulated in single quotes).
 - `\a` Bell code.
 - `\b` Backspace.
 - `\e` Escape character.